YoavCodes/salmon/readme.md

 8. Go open Chrome and enter `http://200.200.200.200` as the url
 9. start hacking

 ## Rebooting the VM
-If you run into trouble and need to reboot the vm,
+If you run into trouble and need to reboot the vm:

 1. Type `exit` (if you're already sshed into it, otherwise just cd to the project folder on your host machine)
 2. Type `vagrant reload`
 3. This will configure ports properly, restart nginx, and reboot the VM.